symphonycms/getsymphony-html/README.md

-# XSLT Static Site Generator
+# Symphony Community Site

 ## HTML Templates

-This markup library contains the XML, XSLT and HTML used to build a basic demo of an XSLT static site generator.
-It is being maintained as a [Git repository on GitHub](https://github.com/bauhouse/xslt-static-site-generator).
+This markup library contains the XML, XSLT and HTML used to build the templates for the Symphony community site.
+It is being maintained as a [Git repository on GitHub](https://github.com/bauhouse/getsymphony-html).

 ### Preprocessing HTML